Recreation Therapy Aide

 The abilities scores range from 1 to 5, with 5 being stronger.

-Recreation therapy aides need to possess:
+Recreation therapy aides need:

 They should enjoy: